EmmanuelMasavoDjegou/Resume/README.md

           - The model's performance was tested using the bladder tumor data from Byar (1980), assessing practical utility and robustness in real-world intervention scenarios.
           - Demonstrated the predictive accuracy and applicability of the enhanced AGT model on this dataset.

     - **Deep Learning-Based Survival Analysis:** Cox-based DNN, DeepHit, RNN-SURV, DeepWeiSurv, DeepPAMM
+    - **Current Work**: This research integrates deep learning with traditional survival analysis to enhance prediction accuracy and manage complex data.
+Deep learning models used in survival analysis include Cox-based DNN, which enhances Cox models; DeepHit, which predicts event time distributions; RNN-SURV, which models temporal dependencies; DeepWeiSurv, which applies the Weibull distribution; and DeepPAMM, which combines deep learning with additive hazards.
+These models unfortunately struggle with complex scenarios such as censoring, truncation, and competing risks in recurrent events.
+We are developing new deep learning methods to address these limitations, aiming to integrate these with traditional models for more accurate and robust survival predictions.

       ![41467_2020_20167_Fig1_HTML](https://github.com/user-attachments/assets/998bbfca-7dcb-46f6-a6dc-6b995d3c2b1e)